Trismegiste/iinano/README.md

 Everything is public in the community and you can filter contents by your following, your followers and your friends.
 A friend is a following and a follower.

-Your customer, the community leader, wants to own his data !
+The customer or the community leader, wants to own his data !
 If he's a manager, he's fed up with his employees sharing critical business data and secrets on public full-open social networks since on a regular basis, facebook has security issues or policy changes which put all contents in free access